Heretic-oVirt/other-kickstart/README.md

 hvp-dc-c7.ks -  kickstart file for a CentOS7 Samba4 AD DC machine (install this virtual machine *first*)

+hvp-db-c7.ks - kickstart file for a CentOS7 database (either PostgreSQL, MySQL, Firebird or SQLServer) machine

 Future planned kickstart files (all further virtual machines should be joined to the AD domain created above):

-hvp-db-c7.ks - kickstart file for a CentOS7 database (either MySQL or PostgreSQL) machine

 hvp-erp-c7.ks - kickstart file for a CentOS7 application/ERP (TBD) machine